commerce-agent/cap/docs/specification.md

 ### 4.3.
 General A2A Discovery: Well-Known URI

 *   As a general A2A discovery mechanism or fallback, Client Agents **MAY** attempt to locate a Merchant Agent's AgentCard via the standard A2A well-known URI: `https://{merchant-domain}/.well-known/agent.json` (as defined in the [A2A-SPEC]).
-*   For CAP, any A2A AgentCard retrieved via this method (or any other) **MUST** still declare CAP Skills as specified in [Section 4.1.4](#414-cap-requirements-for-the-agentcard) to be considered an CAP-compliant endpoint.
+*   For CAP, any A2A AgentCard retrieved via this method (or any other) **MUST** still declare CAP Skills as specified in [Section 4.4](#44-cap-requirements-for-the-agentcard) to be considered a CAP-compliant endpoint.
 *   Per current [A2A-SPEC], it's not possible to use a single AgentCard to specify multiple JSON-RPC endpoints, thus both CAP and non-CAP skills, if they exist, must be supported in the declared endpoint.

 ### 4.4.
 CAP Requirements for the AgentCard

-The Capabilities Manifest for an CAP Merchant Agent, which is an A2A AgentCard, **MUST** adhere to the structure and requirements outlined in the [A2A-SPEC].
+The Capabilities Manifest for a CAP Merchant Agent, which is an A2A AgentCard, **MUST** adhere to the structure and requirements outlined in the [A2A-SPEC].
 In addition, for CAP conformance:

 -   It **MUST** declare supported CAP Skills within the `skills` array.
 Each declared CAP Skill **MUST** have an `id` field prefixed with `cap:` (e.g., `"id": "cap:product_get"`).
 -   It **MUST** accurately declare all necessary authentication requirements (particularly `authentication` field) to enable Client Agents to interact with the declared CAP Skills.